slbailey/Retrovue/docs/domain/SchedulePlan.md

 - **Zone**: Declares when it applies (e.g., base 00:00–24:00, or After Dark 22:00–05:00) and references a Pattern.
 Zones do not hold episodes or assets.
 - **Pattern**: An ordered list of [Program](Program.md) entries (catalog entries such as series, movies, blocks, or composites).
 No durations inside the pattern.
 The plan engine repeats the pattern over the Zone until the Zone is full.

-SchedulePlans are layered (Photoshop-style) and can be overridden (e.g., weekday vs. holiday), with more specific layers overriding more generic ones.
+SchedulePlans are layered by priority and can be overridden (e.g., weekday vs. holiday), with more specific layers overriding more generic ones.
 Plans are channel-bound and span repeating or one-time timeframes.
 Superseded plans are archived rather than deleted.
 Plan-based scheduling flows into [ScheduleDay](ScheduleDay.md), which is resolved 3-4 days in advance for EPG and playout purposes.

 **Key Points:**
 - SchedulePlan is the **top-level unit of channel programming** — the authoritative source for all scheduling decisions